 - Know me: using predictive analytics to make timely and appropriate suggestions to the user

 - Be me: acting on a user’s behalf – when given permission – to make the best decision for them

 The “Sync me” stage has already been widely adopted.
 It is the next stage in Gartner’s model – “See me” – that companies should be focusing on in order to improve customer experience.

-Role of Visual Assistance in Driving MX
+Role of Visual Assistance in Driving Multiexperience

 The “See me” stage can be achieved incrementally.
 The simplest way to understand a user’s situation is via technology known as remote Visual Assistance, which connects a customer and an agent or technician via a live video stream, enabling the expert to provide real-time visual guidance in the form of on-screen Augmented Reality instructions.

 Retailers using remote Visual Assistance can help potential customers by viewing their physical environment so they can recommend the right product.
 Imagine shopping for window treatments by showing your living room to a remote sales representative who can then show you samples that suit your décor and light, or shopping for a new entertainment center by showing your den to a rep who can suggest the models that would best fit your space.